The rise of Oliver Anthony and 'Rich Men North of Richmond'

 Anthony's rapid rise has some very particular context this summer, however.
 Earlier this month — and also for the first time in Billboard history — three country artists occupied the top three spaces in the Billboard 100, with Jason Aldean's "Try That in a Small Town" at No. 1, Morgan Wallen's "Last Night" at No. 2, and Luke Combs' cover of Tracy Chapman's song "Fast Car" at No. 3.
 The pump was primed for another big country music hit.

 Two of those artists had also spurred a lot of conversation around politics and racial tensions.
 In 2021, a video of Morgan Wallen using the n-word went viral — and then he went on to have the best-selling album of 2021 in any genre.
-Jason Aldean's song criticizes the Black Lives Matter movement, and the video shows him singing in front of a courthouse where a Black teenager was lynched.
+Jason Aldean's video shows him singing in front of a courthouse where a Black teenager was lynched.

 Meanwhile, Anthony has benefited from some remarkable signal boost.
 While the video for "Rich Men North of Richmond" was posted online just two weeks after the work of a nearly anonymous fellow — within days, commentators like Joe Rogan, Laura Ingraham and Matt Walsh were praising him publicly.